 - When flange bottoms out, remove the tool.

 - The flange will hold the stud in place.

-- End of stud body should be flush with knob surface with only carbide tip protruding.
+- End of aluminum stud body should be roughly flush with knob surface, with only the carbide tip protruding.

 - For increased stud retention, ride 10-20 mi on hard surface to seat studs before riding off road.